 International Medical Corps Is Helping To Respond to New Cases of Ebola in the Democratic Republic of the Congo

-On August 1, 2018, an outbreak of Ebola in the North Kivu and Ituri provinces of the Democratic Republic of the Congo (DRC) began that has since grown to become the second-largest ever, exceeded in size only by the 2014 outbreak in West Africa.
+On August 1, 2018, an outbreak of Ebola in the North Kivu and Ituri provinces of the Democratic Republic of the Congo (DRC) began that grew to become the second-largest ever, exceeded in size only by the 2014 outbreak in West Africa.
 On July 17, 2019, the World Health Organization (WHO) declared the outbreak a Public Health Emergency of International Concern, which heightens international focus on stopping the spread of the deadly virus.
-In mid-August of 2019, the government confirmed that cases had emerged in a third province, South Kivu.
-Tragically, on April 10, 2020, after 52 days without a new confirmed case and just days before the epidemic was to be officially declared over, a new case was confirmed by health authorities.

-On June 1, 2020, the government announced a second outbreak, near Mbandaka in Équateur Province, roughly 750 miles west of the outbreak on the country’s eastern edge.
+On June 1, 2020, the government announced an outbreak near Mbandaka in Équateur Province, roughly 750 miles west of the outbreak on the country’s eastern edge.
 International Medical Corps is deploying a rapid response team to support response efforts by the DRC Ministry of Health and the WHO, and will focus on case management, infection prevention and control, and capacity-building.

 Throughout the outbreaks, International Medical Corps’ Emergency Response Team (ERT) has continued to work with the DRC Ministry of Health to help with treatment, infection prevention, screening and training.